Blackford Capital invests in Massachusetts-based water sports manufacturer

 In announcing the deal, Grand Rapids-based Blackford Capital said the company has maintained growth throughout the COVID-19 pandemic and that it plans to “help Aqua-Leisure seize these opportunities to gain market share and capitalize on key industry trends, including unprecedented consumer demand through e-commerce and online sales channels.”

-Blackford Capital founder and Managing Director Martine Stein said Aqua-Leisure is “another diversified consumer products business with a vision for continued evolution.”
+Blackford Capital founder and Managing Director Martin Stein said Aqua-Leisure is “another diversified consumer products business with a vision for continued evolution.”

 “The company has impressive and decades-long relationships with excellent customers, which have strengthened recently as Aqua-Leisure’s products have experienced tremendous consumer demand for backyard use and ‘staycations’ driven by the uncertainty brought about by the pandemic,” Stein said.
 “Throughout this period, Aqua-Leisure has proven itself to be an incredibly reliable partner and supplier.”

-Note: EDITOR’S NOTE: This story has been updated to correct a typo in Martin Stein’s name.